 Printing and Assembly

-I printed the corners using Amazon Basics clear PETG with a 0.2mm layer thickness, a nozzle temperature of 245° C and a bed temperature of 80 ° C. I’ve always printed this filament at slightly lower temperatures previously, but I think the results this time look better than my earlier efforts.
+I printed the corners using clear PETG filament with a 0.2mm layer thickness, a nozzle temperature of 245° C and a bed temperature of 80 ° C. I’ve always printed this filament at slightly lower temperatures previously, but I think the results this time look better than my earlier efforts.

 With all the corner parts printed the diffuser could be assembled.
 I held the outer pieces in place over the plexiglass and the sheets were drilled with 2mm clearance holes using the countersunk holes in the outer as a drilling guide.
 The holes in the inner were then tapped with a M2 machine tap.